-Following on from Friday’s historic vote, much about the future of the UK and of Europe is, for better or worse, profoundly uncertain.
+Following on from last week’s historic vote, much about the future of the UK and of Europe is, for better or worse, profoundly uncertain.

 As a non-partisan, charitable organisation, we did not take a side in the EU referendum, apart from encouraging a more democratic debate from all quarters.
 In that same enthusiastically democratic spirit, it falls to us to ensure that as humanists we play a critical role in steering this country through the difficult moral and intellectual questions ahead of it.